1cbyc/EVM-AutoTransfer-Bot/README.md

 I'd appreciate contributions to this project.
 I made it open-source because I feel a bit rusty with my python skill.
 If you have ideas for imrpovements, bug fixes, or even new features, feel free to submit pull requests.
 I would review it.

+# License

+The EVM Chain Native Token Auto Transfer Bot is licensed under the MIT License.

+# For Enquiries

+For questions or issues related to this bot, you can create an issue on the project.
+If you feel it is private, you can send an email to hello@nsisong.com.

+Thank you for using the